This post contains affiliate links. Please see our disclosure policy.

 Instructions

-• Place some of the dry ingredients (flour, baking soda, corn starch, salt, chocolate chips, peanut butter chips and mini M&Ms) into a large mixing bowl and combine.
+• Place some of the dry ingredients (flour, baking soda, corn starch, salt, chocolate chips, peanut butter chips, mini M&Ms and rolled oats) into a large mixing bowl and combine.
 Set this aside.

-• Now in a separate bowl, combine sourdough starter, melted butter, brown sugar, white sugar, eggs and vanilla extract.
+• Now in a separate bowl, combine peanut butter, sourdough starter, melted butter, brown sugar, white sugar, eggs and vanilla extract.
 Stir together until they resemble runny caramel.

 • Now pour the wet ingredients into the dry ingredients and stir to form the cookie dough.